 Health Indicator Report of Infant Safe Sleep

-Research has shown that placing babies on their backs to sleep is the most effective action that parents and caregivers can take to reduce the risk of Sudden Infant Death Syndrome (SIDS).
+About 3,500 babies in the United States die suddenly and unexpectedly each year.
+A thorough investigation is necessary to learn what caused these deaths.
+Sudden unexpected infant deaths include sudden infant death syndrome (SIDS), accidental suffocation in a sleeping environment, and other deaths from unknown causes.
+Research has shown that placing babies on their backs to sleep is the most effective action that parents and caregivers can take to reduce the risk of Sudden Unexpected Infant Death (SUID).

 Indicator of whether baby is most often laid on his or her back to sleep.

 Prevalence of Infant Sleeping Position on Back, Utah and Other States, 2010

 NotesNew York data do not include New York City.

 Data SourceCPONDER - CDC's PRAMS On-line Data for Epidemiologic Research